 Haiti’s rhinoceros iguana is one of world’s largest iguana.
-It can grow up to 1.2 m (4 ft), eating mainly fruit and vegetables.
+It can grow up to 1.2 meters (4 ft), eating mainly fruit and vegetables.

 Haiti is home to over 300 different types of orchids and 600 fern species, all growing on it’s forest floors and land.